BillFlugrath/DX12GraphicsEngine/README.md

 The camera is controlled via the standard WASD.
 The up and down arrow keys can be used to move along camera y-axis.
 Camera orientation is controlled via pressing the left or right mouse button and using the arrow keys.
 The left and right arrows control camera yaw.
 The up and down arrows control camera pitch.
 Press "R" key to reset to starting position and orientation.

 The main.cpp is the entry point to the application and has the standard WinMain function.

+To build the project:
-Microsoft Visual Studio Community 2022 is required to load the project and build the application.
+1) Microsoft Visual Studio Community 2022 or higher is required to load the project and build the application.
+2) The latest Windows SDK needs to be installed.
+3) The project requires package id="Microsoft.Direct3D.D3D12" version="1.618.3" to be installed (use NuGet).

+Hardware and graphics driver support for DXR ray tracing is required.